Illinois State Seal of Biliteracy

 The Seal of Biliteracy is awarded to those who demonstrate proficiency in English and whose second language proficiency level is equivalent to Intermediate-High, as determined by the American Council on the Teaching of Foreign Languages (ACTFL).

-The State Seal is an award given to high school seniors that appears as a seal on their diplomas and official transcripts to certify that the student is biliterate in English and one or more languages.
+The State Seal is awarded to high school seniors and appears as a seal on their diplomas and official transcripts to certify that the student is biliterate in English and one or more languages.
 A biliterate person can read, write, speak, and understand another language.

 The benefits to achieving this honor include: